nipunbatra/ES654-2020-code/README.md

     b) Use 5 fold cross-validation on the dataset.
 Using nested cross-validation find the optimum depth of the tree. **[2 marks]**

-4.
+3.
     a) Show the usage of your decision tree for the [real estate price prediction regression](https://archive.ics.uci.edu/ml/datasets/Real+estate+valuation+data+set) problem. **[1 mark]**

     b) Compare the performance of your model with the decision tree module from scikit learn. **[1 mark]**

+    You should be editing `iris-experiments.py` for the code containing the experiments and 1.md for the plots/results and their analysis.

-5. Create some fake data to do some experiments on the runtime complexity of your decision tree algorithm.
+4. Create some fake data to do some experiments on the runtime complexity of your decision tree algorithm.
 Create a dataset with N samples and M binary features.
 Vary M and N to plot the time taken for: 1) learning the tree, 2) predicting for test data.
 How do these results compare with theoretical time complexity for decision tree creation and prediction.
-You should do the comparison for all the four cases of decision trees. **[2 marks]**
+You should do the comparison for all the four cases of decision trees.
+You should be editing `experiments.py` for the code containing the experiments and 1.md for the plots and their analysis. **[2 marks]**

 You can write your queries about assignment 1 in this [Google Doc](https://docs.google.com/document/d/1F94IMZWgsdlNXAzkRMXOpcfg7RXhEcPuv37KtY391_M/edit?usp=sharing).
 The Google Doc will be the **_only_** medium for query resolution.

-### Information about files

-`1.md`: Write answers to subjective questions in this file.